Dataset Obfuscation: Its Applications to and Impacts on Edge Machine Learning: Introduction

-In this paper, we conduct comprehensive experiments regarding the dataset obfuscation in machine learning, to analyze in-depth the impacts on the resultant models and explore potential application scenarios in edge networks.
+The goal of this paper is to comprehensively investigate the impacts of noise-based dataset obfuscation on the trained models.
+In this paper, we extend comprehensive experiments regarding the dataset obfuscation in machine learning, to analyze in-depth the impacts on the resultant models and explore potential application scenarios in edge networks.
 The key contributions of this paper are as follows.

 \begin{enumerate} \item We determine a generic obfuscation model with various metrics considered over a training dataset.

 \item We carry out various types of experiments over the MNIST~\cite{726791} and CIFAR-10~\cite{krizhevsky2009learning} datasets under both independent and identically distributed (IID) and non-IID conditions with a wide range of noise settings.